Dear Middle-Aged Woman: A Peep into Osteoarthritis in 2024

 Self-management

 The list above is within the scope and practice of Orthopedic Physiotherapists and they are the best clinicians to help you through your recovery.
-You can reach out to your healthcare provider or contact us
+You can reach out to your healthcare provider or contact us to schedule an online consultation with a licensed Orthopedic Physiotherapist.

 The role of the Physiotherapist includes educating you and promoting your skills of self-management.
 This has been shown to aid in better health outcomes.